KSechkar/pipette_opt/README.md

 The branch CAPACITY introduced pipette capacity limitations to the problem.
 Currently, the algorithms do work in a situation where every vector has its own required volume (and thus own capacity).
+Due to a merger with branch OTHER_NUMS the algorithms also work for any number of part types.

 The hub_spoke program implemets the hub-and-spoke method for solving the problem.